U.S. Debt Clock, National Debt, Financial Future

 Though people cannot directly influence government policy, there are proactive measures they can take in anticipation of national debt hitting their bottom lines.

-Perhaps the most crucial aspect is the establishment of a financial safety net.
 An emergency fund covering at least three to six months of living costs will provide a cushion against the types of shocks that accompany job loss or surprise medical expenses.

 Having money available in case of uncertainty reduces the need to utilize high cost debt.